vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vic_appliance.md

 - vSphere Integrated Containers Registry service
 - vSphere Integrated Containers Management Portal service
 - The file server for vSphere Integrated Containers Engine downloads and installation of the vSphere Client plug-ins
-- The `vic-machine_server` service, that powers the Create Virtual Container Host wizard in the HTML5 vSphere Client plug-in
+- The `vic_machine_server` service, that powers the Create Virtual Container Host wizard in the HTML5 vSphere Client plug-in

 You can deploy multiple vSphere Integrated Containers appliances to the same vCenter Server instance.
 Also, if a Platform Services Controller manages multiple vCenter Server instances, you can deploy multiple appliances to different vCenter Server instances that share that Platform Services Controller.